troyacosta/react-mapping/README.md

 ## Normal Mode
 Fork and clone this repository.
 Update the Cats, Products, Quarterbacks and Todos to display the data in the data directory.
-Most of not all of the work you will do will be in the scripts/components/****ListComponent.js files.
+Most, if not all, of the work you will do will be in the scripts/components/****ListComponent.js files.

 ## Notes